 As with everything else in life, however, this signing system is shortly due to change.
 In 1997, a meeting of state and federal ministers of transportation yielded a new uniform numbering system loosely modeled on the alphanumeric format used in Europe and the UK (see the Italy page for a few brief examples of the European highway network).
 This new signing system, however, has had an uneven transition.
 While Tasmania, South Australia and Victoria have already done the conversion, New South Wales, Queensland and the Northern Territory are still only just in progress and/or planning stages, and there was some question over whether Western Australia and the Australian Capital Territory would do so at all (although it seems they will eventually based on the language of the council resolution, the process does not seem imminent).
 These routes will carry a single letter ("M"ain, indicating dual-carriageway freeways, and highways forming principal links between key cities; or A, B or C, indicating, in order, routes of greater to lesser prominence consisting of non-freeway through-routes), and then the route number, preserving where possible any National Highway and Route numbers replaced, and, in many cases, any applicable state route number.
 Guidelines for continuity across state borders are also part of the standard.

-Even the mighty National Highway system now has had its legs kicked out from under it; as of June 2005, it will cease to be the federal highway system of Australia and will be replaced by a new system known as Auslink.
+Even the mighty National Highway system now has had its legs kicked out from under it; as of June 2005, it ceased to be the federal highway system of Australia and was replaced by a new system known as Auslink.
 In some ways its distinctiveness has already been lost, as the new alphanumeric highway shields in many areas use the National Highway colour scheme and obliterate the contrast between the glorified National Highways and other National Routes; moreover, when New South Wales does its conversion in the future, it will not be using National Highway shields at all, and probably others will follow suit thus condemning the National Route and Highway systems to historical obscurity.
 When I return to my other home country in the future, it will be very fascinating to note these and other changes that have occurred since.

 I have also included various touristy snaps I enjoyed, so put up with them too, if you would.